Body dysmorphic disorder

 - Challenging automatic negative thoughts about your body image and learning more-flexible ways of thinking

-- Learning alternate ways to handle urges or rituals to help reduce mirror checking or reassurance seeking
+- Learning alternate ways to handle urges or rituals to help reduce mirror checking, reassurance seeking or excess use of medical services

 - Other medications.
 In some cases, you may benefit from taking other medications in addition to an SSRI, depending on your symptoms.